The following professionals lent their expertise to this article:

 New England College

 New England College’s fully online Associate of Science in Healthcare Administration offers a comprehensive curriculum designed to prepare you for a rewarding career in the healthcare industry.
-Throughout the program, you’ll study essential topics like healthcare management, medical office administration, healthcare finance, and healthcare laws and ethics, all offered in 4-credit 7-week courses to help you earn your degree sooner.
+Throughout the program, you’ll study essential topics suck as healthcare management, medical office administration, healthcare finance, and healthcare laws and ethics, all offered in 4-credit 7-week courses to help you earn your degree sooner.
 The collaborative format will also help you develop key skills in areas such as leadership, communication, and problem-solving, all critical for success in healthcare settings.

 The program is structured to be flexible, allowing you to complete your coursework online at your own pace, making it perfect for balancing your studies with work and personal commitments.
 Graduates are equipped for a variety of roles in healthcare management, including positions like office manager, healthcare coordinator, or medical records administrator.